 PCI compliance is essential when taking credit card payments.
 However, achieving and maintaining that compliance can become costly.
-At a time when many agents have shifted to remote work, finding payment processing services that facilitate remote PCI compliance is essential.
+At a time when many employees have shifted to remote work, finding payment processing services that facilitate remote PCI compliance is essential.

-With FLOW Technology, PDCflow allows businesses to take payments from consumers while limiting PCI scope.
+With Flow Technology, PDCflow allows businesses to take payments from consumers while limiting PCI scope.
 Agents never need to see sensitive card data from consumers, but can still guide them through the payment process to ensure payment is made before the call ends.

 Other security options to consider include payment detail verification for both credit cards and ACH payments.
 When staff or customers type incorrect credit card or bank account information to be stored and used later in your sales process, you won’t know until the day the payment comes due.
 The time and resources needed to follow up eat into the pursuit of new business.